 > npm run deploy

-Now suspect commits and suggested assignees should start appearing on the issue page.
+Now suspect commits and suggested assignees should start appearing on the Issue Details page.
 Sentry determines these by tying together the commits in the release, files touched by those commits, files observed in the stack trace, authors of those files, and ownership rules.

 You can assign the suggested assignee to the issue by clicking on the icon.
 However, in this case, the commit originates in the repository upstream, and the suggested assignee is not part of your organization.
 Alternatively, you can manually assign the issue to other users or teams assigned to the project.

-ASSIGNEEdropdown and select one of the project users or teams
+Click on the "ASSIGNEE" dropdown and select one of the project users or teams.

-In the release popup, notice the release now contains the commit data
+In the popup that appears, notice the release now contains the commit data.

-Commitstab.
-Notice that release now contains the associated list of commits
+Select the "Commits" tab.
+Notice that release now contains the associated list of commits.